pratik-perennialsys/android_assignment_weather_app/Readme.md

 ![previous weathers](https://user-images.githubusercontent.com/123717712/216235515-25377f7f-e254-4e8b-bfd8-a656cfd516ce.png)

 **Note**
-As I'm the only contributor, I've put all code in master branch.
+As I'm the only contributor, I've put all code in main branch.